Skinks for sale online

 Kept properly, blue-tongued skinks can live for 15 to 20 years, and possibly longer.

-Blue-tongued skink enclosures should have ambient temperatures on the cool side from 75 to 82 degrees Fahrenheit.
+Before purchasing your new baby blue tongue skink for sale, establishing the proper habitat is key.
+BTS enclosures should have ambient temperatures on the cool side from 75 to 82 degrees Fahrenheit.
 The warm end should include a basking area of 90 to 100 degrees.
 This can be accomplished using an under-tank heating device, such as a heat mat or heat tape, and/or an overhead incandescent basking light or heat emitter.
 If both under-tank and overhead heat are provided, the overhead heating devices should be turned off at night.
 Daylight bulbs should be on a maximum of 12 hours each day.
 The cooler end of the enclosure can drop to 70 degrees at night.

 Blue-Tongued Skink Substrate and Accessories